AAslan94/pyenlight/README.md

 ```

 The output contains node-level communication, energy, harvesting, and battery metrics.
 When MAC is enabled, MAC statistics are included where available.

 ---

-## Citations

-For research use, document:

-- the version or commit of `pyenlight`;
-- the complete scenario configuration;
-- the optical and RF channel assumptions;
-- hardware parameters;
-- MAC mode;
-- number of seeds;
-- simulation time;
-- PHY thresholds;
-- whether Tx power was fixed or obtained from `budget_run`;
-- whether BTMA, blockage, RIS, ambient light, and diffuse reflections were enabled.

-Results from the framework are model-dependent.
-They should be reported together with the assumptions that produced them, particularly for PV bandwidth, blocker geometry, RIS discretization, MAC thresholds, and device currents.

----